 Another major Reconquista victory during this period occurred at the 732 Battle of Tours where Frankish military leader Charles Martel routed a large Omayyad army.
 Martel’s defeat decisively halted Moorish advanced into northeast Iberia.

-The most effective counter to Moorish advanced into northeast Iberia was the might of the Frankish Empire.
+The most effective counter to the Moorish advance into northeast Iberia was the might of the Frankish Empire.
 Charlemagne established many vassal regions in northeast Iberia whereby he permanently blocked the advance of Moors across the Pyrenees Mountains.

-These principalities eventually evolved into the kingdoms of Pamplona, Navarre and Aragorn.
+These principalities eventually evolved into the kingdoms of Pamplona, Navarre, and Aragorn.
 These border kingdoms maintained independence from Frankish rule although they enjoyed allegiance with the Frankish rulers.
-At the other hand, they effectively thwarted Moorish attacks from the south, favoured in this by their difficult geography.
+On the other hand, they effectively thwarted Moorish attacks from the south, favoured in this by their difficult geography.

 In time, this led to the establishment of many other kingdoms.
 Over the course of centuries, these kingdoms would expand at the expense of the Moorish territories as well as at the expense of each other.
 Some of them merged with each other and became larger.
 They effectively became the most vital military and political element in the Reconquista effort.